edificeio/skeletons/README.md

 ## Create an application

-- Launch the command : `gradle createApplication`
+- Launch the command : `./build.sh createApplication`
 - Follow instructions prompted in the shell

 ## Create a widget

-- Launch the command : `gradle createWidget`
+- Launch the command : `./build.sh createWidget`
 - Follow instructions prompted in the shell